 Dr. Francis Collins, a known evolutionists and fetal tissue researcher has a different understanding of the origins of life and the precious gift that God has created.
 The river of evolution and its disregard for human life flows towards genocide.
 Famous evolutionist of the past such as Margaret Sanger are a testimony to this.
 There is much more to Dr. Collins than science just as there is more to the Vatican than religion.
 Collins is a government employee who has control over human life driven by a religious agenda and on the other hand the Vatican is a religion with control over spiritual lives driven by a governmental agenda.
 Dr. Collins is responsible for mixing Christianity with another religion using biblical and philosophical terminology, he is practicing and promoting syncretism!
 Dr. Collins has spent the last two decades systematically trying to overturn the outstanding work of solid Evangelical creation ministries.
 He is a government employee who spends his time at the Vatican and has daily exchanges with known Jesuits of the short robe.
 He is a deep state operative for the Roman Catholic Church.

 It is bad enough that Dr. Collins believes as he does and willingly collaborates with the Vatican all the while pretending to be a Bible believing Christian.
 What is extremely troubling is the fact that Dr. Francis Collins overseas a multitude of government agencies that are responding to Covid-19 and the development of a world-wide vaccination program.
 He is intimately involved in Operation Warp Speed which will deploy the U.S. Military in the distribution of the vaccine once it becomes available.
 Christians of all people should know that their body is a temple of the Holy Spirit.
 And furthermore, Christians ought to be asking themselves whether or not it is right for them to take the vaccine.
 To some this question may seem relatively straightforward but in reality this is not at all the case.
 And in order to answer it properly other questions will need to be addressed, chiefly: Who exactly are the entities that are advocating mass vaccination against Covid-19 and whose interests do they really represent?
-A more detailed investigation into this topic, which will be the subject of our next article, reveals a warrant for serious concern.

 John Hunt, Religious Thought in England From the Reformation to the End of the Last Century, A Contribution to the History of Theology, Volume III, Chapter XV, The Methodists, Strahan & Co., 56 Ludgate Hill, London, 1873, pg.
 293-294, available from googlebooks.